Climbers from Nepal become first to summit K2 in winter

-A group of climbers from Nepal on Saturday became the first ever to summit Pakistan’s K2 during winter months.
-On the same day, a Spanish mountaineer fell to their death from the peak.
+A group of climbers from Nepal on Saturday became the first ever to summit K2 during winter months.
+On the same day, a Spanish mountaineer fell to his death from the peak.

 Over the last few weeks, many climbers have been competing to reach the peak of the world’s second highest mountain.